What do elliptical trainers do for your physique and longevity?

 Ground reaction force is the amount of force the ground pushes back with every step you take.
 Because your feet never leave the pedals on an elliptical, peak ground reaction forces and knee joint loads are significantly lower than during treadmill running, while the pattern of hip and knee movement stays similar enough to reinforce a running‑like stride.

-This combination — weight‑bearing but low‑impact — is why elliptical trainers are often used for men with knee or hip pain who still need to maintain conditioning, especially those coming back from injuries where impact must be limited for several months.
+This combination is weight‑bearing but low‑impact.
+That is why elliptical trainers are often used for men with knee or hip pain who still need to maintain conditioning, especially those coming back from injuries where impact must be limited for several months.

 Metabolism, fat loss, and testosterone support